CVS Looks To Make Its Drugstores A Destination For Health Care

 "I see a number of upsides for patients," says Dora Hughes, a physician and associate professor of health policy at George Washington University.

 "Managing a chronic disease, I mean, that is hard work," Hughes says.
-"To have CVS and their broad community footprint available, to have providers that you can see at nights and on the weekends, to be able to get your blood work done when you want, I mean, that could be hugely beneficial for patients."
+"To have CVS and their broad community footprint available, to have providers that you can see at nights and on the weekends, to be able to get your bloodwork done when you want — I mean, that could be hugely beneficial for patients."

 But Hughes says the company will do the most good only if it locates "health hubs" where there is the greatest need — where people with chronic diseases like diabetes don't have easy access to doctors.

-The company chose the locations for its first three test stores where there are a lot of patients covered by Aetna, including its commercial, Medicare and Medicaid businesses, and a lot of people with diabetes.
+The company chose the locations for its first three test stores where there are a large number of patients covered by Aetna, including its commercial, Medicare and Medicaid businesses, and a lot of people with diabetes.

 Another question, Hughes says, is whether CVS can communicate well with patients' primary care doctors.
-Some research shows that people with a regular primary care doctor have better health in general, and some shows that people with diabetes get higher quality care from their a regular primary care physician than when receiving episodic care from other doctors or nurse practitioners.
+Some research shows that people with a regular primary care doctor have better health in general, and some shows that people with diabetes get higher quality care from a regular primary care physician than when receiving episodic care from other doctors or nurse practitioners.

 "I can see concerns that people might have that this might make that connection with the primary care home lower, says Kosali Simon, a health economist at Indiana University in Bloomington.
 "I now might say, 'Maybe I don't need to have a primary care physician that's connected to a hospital.' "

 In fact, a survey by J.D.
-Power and Associates showed that 45 percent of people said they would consider getting their primary medical care at a CVS clinic.
+Power showed that 45 percent of people said they would consider getting their primary medical care at a CVS clinic.
 Older people were more hesitant to try a MinuteClinic, the survey shows.
 Only 36 percent of people 65 and over said they would go to CVS for primary care.

 But Simon says, and the survey confirms, that the added convenience is likely to draw people in.

-After buying Aetna, CVS expects these new clinics will help keep some Aetna patients out of the hospital, and allow the insurance side of the company to avoid the high costs of hospital care.
+After buying Aetna, CVS expects these new clinics will help keep some Aetna patients out of the hospital and allow the insurance side of the company to avoid the high costs of hospital care.

 At the same time, the expanded stores will make money treating patients at the MinuteClinic and selling an array of health care products.
 The store in Spring, in addition to the usual CVS products, has an aisle stocked with wheelchairs, walkers and CPAP machines that help people with sleep apnea.
-There is yoga equipment, snacks appropriate for people with diabetes and electronic activity monitors.
+There are yoga equipment, snacks appropriate for people with diabetes and electronic activity monitors.

 CVS says the health care services will be available to patients with any kind of insurance.

 The company won't say how many stores it plans to convert to health hubs.
-CVS' Hourican says the company first wants to see how it goes in three Texas trial locations.
+CVS's Hourican says the company first wants to see how it goes in three Texas trial locations.